-At Clinch River Brewing you can count on exceptional craft beer and two unique locations.
-CRB Norris is laid back, comfortable and a great destination to get away for a few hours.
+At Clinch River Brewing you can count on exceptional craft beer and amazing food in two unique locations.
+CRB Norris is laid back, outdoorsy and comfortable making it a great destination to get away for a few hours.
 It’s like a mini vacation only 20 minutes from Knoxville.
-Whether you just hiked five miles, mountain biked all morning, landed your first wake-board back-flip, spent the day trying to woo the prettiest rainbow trout in the world, or you just want to relax by our trout pond and take in nature and some great craft beer, you will love our Norris location.
+Whether you just hiked five miles, mountain biked all morning, landed your first wake-board back-flip, spent the day trying to woo the prettiest rainbow trout in the world or you just want to relax by our trout pond and take in nature and some great craft beer, you will love our Norris location.

 From our executive chef, Brandon Cruze, to our Head Brewer, Jordan Skeen, we have sought the best in the area who share our passion for gathering folks in community to enjoy, share and indulge in not only traditional and authentic, but also unique and creative brews and food.

 In addition to our own flagship and creative seasonal beers on tap at both locations, we will host guest taps from local Knoxville and East Tennessee breweries.
 For those who prefer wine or liquor CRB Knoxville will feature a full bar.
 We invite you to share our table and welcome you back again and again.

 Sometimes like a great craft brew, it takes a long time for a dream to become a reality.
 Year by year, experiences build and can lead us on a journey whose destination simply feels right.
 As if our true north remained a mystery until one day we finally realize this is what we were meant to do all along; each seemingly unrelated step to this point, unwittingly ordered and set.